fat-fuzzy/rocks/apps/doc/src/assets/usages/006+package-sketch.md

 pnpm i -D @fat-fuzzy/sketch
 ```

-Use in conjunction with the [@fat-fuzzy/lib](https://github.com/fat-fuzzy/rocks/tree/main/packages/lib) package to display graphics programs
+You can see how the interface is rendered in the [PLAY](/play) page's sketches.